-Returning to vaccines, if man is invincible via his technology and if safety is defined only as the absence of an immediate death, then of course, vaccines are always the answer to any question.
-They are always safe and when mortality or morbidity occur, as they do so often, the blame can be placed on some inherent weakness of the individual.
+Returning to vaccines, if man is invincible via his technology and if safety is defined only as the absence of immediate death, then, of course, vaccines are always the answer to any question.
+They are always safe and when mortality or morbidity occurs, as they do so often, the blame can be placed on some inherent weakness of the individual.
 The entirety of the Western vaccine apparatus, from the initial premises mentioned above, through the legal, economic, and political institutions that have been developed around these notions and that absolve the chemical companies of responsibility, enforce these truths.
 Thus, in the vaccine debate, there can be no debate.
-It is a zero sum, with us or against us proposition.
-Vaccine science, safety and efficacy are settled and only those who are unquestioningly pro-vaccine are allowed to speak and disseminate knowledge (aided and enforced in no small part by the billions of dollars spent on marketing, trolling, ghost writing, journal sponsorship, medical society sponsorship, institutional grants, CDC, FDA, grants and fees, sponsored research, opposition research, political bribes and the like).
+It is a zero-sum, with us or against us proposition.
+Vaccine science, safety, and efficacy are settled and only those who are unquestioningly pro-vaccine are allowed to speak and disseminate knowledge (aided and enforced in no small part by the billions of dollars spent on marketing, trolling, ghostwriting, journal sponsorship, medical society sponsorship, institutional grants, CDC, FDA, grants and fees, sponsored research, opposition research, political bribes and the like).

 …truth isn’t outside power, or lacking in power: contrary to a myth whose history and functions would repay further study, truth isn’t the reward of free spirits, the child of protracted solitude, nor the privilege of those who have succeeded in liberating themselves.
 Truth is a thing of this world: it is produced only by virtue of multiple forms of constraint.
 And it induces regular effects of power.
 Each society has its regime of truth, its “general politics” of truth: that is, the types of discourse which it accepts and makes function as true; the mechanisms and instances which enable one to distinguish true and false statements, the means by which each is sanctioned; the techniques and procedures accorded value in the acquisition of truth; the status of those who are charged with saying what counts as true.